 Gum disease is sometimes referred to as periodontal disease or simply periodontitis, and it begins with a concentration of bacteria in the mouth, usually around the gum line.
-If not treated, it may end with tooth loss because of the damage it causes to tissue which surrounds the teeth.
+If not treated, it may end with tooth loss because of the damage it causes to tissue that surrounds the teeth.
 Gum disease starts out as gum inflammation, and when this is identified it should be treated immediately so it doesn’t worsen into gum disease.

 Symptoms of Gum Disease